RackiLab/Chawla_and_Tom_2024_etal/README.md

 This code uses the Matlab package imfindcircles to identify the number and size of droplets in a given field of view.
 Code was manually adjusted and run for different data sets as appropriate.
-Included here is sample code used to analyze P700-Mg2+ condensates with pLLR346.
-Matlab file was manually adjusted for image set.
+Included here is sample code used to analyze P700-Mg2+ condensates with pLL346 plasmid DNA.

 ### Contributors